kubeedge/website/docs/welcome/why-kubeedge.md

 * **Edge Computing**

-    KubeEdge enables applications to run at edge, securing larger volumes of data and processing data closer to the data source which reduces the latency effectively.
-So, processing near the data sources reduces the network bandwidth requirements and consumption between Edge and Cloud.This also increases responsiveness, decreases costs, and protects customers' data privacy.
+  KubeEdge enables applications to run at the edge, securing larger volumes of data and processing it closer to the data source, which effectively reduces latency.
+This minimizes network bandwidth requirements and consumption between Edge and Cloud.
+By keeping sensitive data on local edge devices rather than a central cloud server, the risk of data interception, unauthorized access, and breaches is reduced.
+This also increases responsiveness, decreases costs, and protects customers' data privacy.

 * **Simplified development**